nick-turner-tds/js-assessment/task-list-5-conversions.md

 - The list of conversions should be easily accessible from the main screen.
 - Entries should be displayed in a clear and readable format.
-- The from, to, amount to convert, and the API derived conversion value should all be present.
+- The from, to, amount to convert, and the API-derived conversion value should all be present.

 ### Scalability